jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/2nd-table.png)
-Then click the **Search Product** button, it will return the result which have the brand as "Apple".
+Then click the **Search Product** button and it will return the result which has the brand as "Apple".

 </br>